kubernetes/minikube/docs/addons.md

 - nvidia-gpu-device-plugin: disabled

 # minikube must be running for these commands to take effect
-$ minikube addons enable heapster heapster was successfully enabled
+$ minikube addons enable dashboard dashboard was successfully enabled

-$ minikube addons open heapster # This will open grafana (interacting w/ heapster) in the browser Waiting, endpoint for service is not ready yet...
+$ minikube addons open dashboard # This will open kubernetes dashboard in the browser Waiting, endpoint for service is not ready yet...
 Waiting, endpoint for service is not ready yet...
 Created new window in existing browser session.